-LAWRENCEBURG, INDIANA, APRIL 1, 2016 – A Dearborn County high school senior recently learned she is the recipient of a prestigious Lilly Endowment Community Scholarship (LECS).
-The Dearborn Community Foundation (DCF) awarded the full-tuition scholarship to Lawrenceburg High School’s Madeleine Feller.
+LAWRENCEBURG, INDIANA, DECEMBER 13, 2016 – A Dearborn County high school senior recently learned she is the recipient of a prestigious Lilly Endowment Community Scholarship (LECS).
+The Dearborn Community Foundation (DCF) awarded the full-tuition scholarship to East Central High School’s Lauren Rabold.

-The Foundation staff and members of the board of directors and the scholarship committee notified the 2016 LECS recipient and her family during a surprise visit this week.
-Feller receives a four-year, full-tuition scholarship to the Indiana college of her choice along with an $900 yearly stipend for required books and equipment.
+The Foundation staff and members of the board of directors and the scholarship committee notified the 2017 LECS recipient and her family during a surprise visit this week.
+Rabold receives a four-year, full-tuition scholarship to the Indiana college of her choice along with an $900 yearly stipend for required books and equipment.

 “The purpose of the Lilly Endowment Community Scholarship Program is to help raise the level of educational attainment in Indiana and to further leverage the ability of Indiana’s community foundations to enhance the quality of life of the state’s residents,” said Fred McCarter, Executive Director of DCF.